mansim07/dataplex-labs/lab1/README.md

 ### **Sub-Task 1: Make  customer-sa@ service account the data owner for consumer banking - customer domain**

 - **Step1**: Pre-verify data access.
-Make sure your active account has the Service Account Token Creator role for impersonization.
+Make sure your active account has the Service Account Token Creator role for impersonation.

-    Open Cloud Shell and execute the below command to list the tables in the "customer_raw_zone" dataset and list the objects in the customer raw zone bucket.
+    Open Cloud shell and execute the below command to list the tables in the "customer_raw_zone" dataset and list the objects in the customer raw zone bucket.
 Both  above commands will fail with authorization issue.

     ```bash